thedavidhanks/5YM-certs-generator/README.md

-#5 YEAR MAINTENACE CERTIFICATE GENERATOR
+# 5 YEAR MAINTENACE CERTIFICATE GENERATOR

 This generates certificates for 5 year maintenance required by the Code of Federal Regulations.

-1. Clone the repository,
+1. Clone the repository
-2. Update the signatures,
+2. Update the jobdata.json file within the CSVdata
-3. Supply a jobdata.csv and equipment.csv within CSVdata folder
+3. Create an equipment.csv within CSVdata folder (format below)
 4. from the command line run runCertMaker.py  (python runCertMaker.py)
 5. Follow the prompts
 6. Files will be in output folder

+## equipment.csv
-equipment.csv shall be formatted as follows:
+each row of the equipment.csv shall be formatted as follows:
 id,equipment name, GSI#, OEM, OEM Model#, OEM Serial #, Pressure rating, Inspection Procedure

 EX.  equipment.csv